Jeimer Candelario Player Props: Nationals vs. Pirates

 Jeimer Candelario At The Plate

-- Candelario has four doubles, four home runs and five walks while batting .232.
+- Candelario is batting .226 with five doubles, four home runs and five walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.